RSPCA South Australia’s foster care program helps the most vulnerable animals.

-Cat and kitten carers can have up to two desexed, vaccinated and well-socialised pet cats of their own.
+Cat and kitten carers can have up to three desexed, vaccinated and well-socialised pet cats of their own.

 Most animals can also be safely fostered in a home with children, although we recommend that our foster dogs go into households with children over the age of 10.